ekonjusak/DemoStudenti/README.md

 * in left top corner find '+' icon and click
 * find 'smart tomcat'

-* fill inputs with tomcat configurations
+* fill inputs with tomcat configurations:
   * tomcat server: find in files where your tomcat is locally saved
   * deployment directory: ...yourProject/.../webapp
   * server port and admin port leave default
   * click ok

 * now you can see green play button next to the 'configuration' dialog
 * run tomcat